codex-academy/codeX_Feb2015Intro/README.md

 > This task only requires some HTML, CSS & Javascript

-In a file called task2.html create a html page:
-* That display two white squares that is 300px by 300px with a black border that is 5px thick.
-* create a button underneath each square.
-* the button text under the first square should be 'Make green' and 'Make red' under the second square.
-* when the button under the first square is pressed it should make the  first square green.
-* when the button under the 2nd square is pressed the 2nd square it should make the button green.

 > This task will require to use:
 > * HTML & CSS
 > * Javascript